Pabuji: Episodes of Pabuji

-During the wedding-ceremony various people gave costly presents to Kelam; when his turn came, Pabuji said, "I shall plunder she-camels from Ravana the demon king of Lanka to give you.
+During the wedding-ceremony various people gave costly presents to Kelam; when his turn came, "Pabuji" said, "I shall plunder she-camels from urban the demon king of Lanka(arban) to give you.
 Everyone laughed, for camels were then unknown in Rajasthan and Lanka was known to be impregnable.
-And when Kelam reached her husband's home her in-laws taunted her mercilessly.
-So she sent a letter to Pabuji imploring him to carry out his promise.
-He sent one of his men, Harmal Dewasi, to Lanka to reconnoitre; and Harmal, disguised as a jogi (holy man), managed to get the information they needed, and also obtained physical evidences of the she-camels, all this despite being mistrusted and ill-treated by the inhabitants of Lanka.
+And when "Kelam" reached her husband's home her in-laws taunted her mercilessly.
+So she sent a letter to "Pabuji" imploring him to carry out his promise.
+He sent one of his men, "Harmal Dewasi", to Lanka to reconnoitre; and "Harmal", disguised as a jogi (Hindu holy man), managed to get the information they needed, and also obtained physical evidences of the she-camels, all this despite being mistrusted and ill-treated by the inhabitants of Lanka.
 Then he returned to Kolu with his news, and they all set off to raid Lanka.
-They crossed the sea by Pabuji's power and rounded up Ravana's she-camels; then they did battle with Ravana and his army and defeated them, Pabuji himself killing Ravana with his spear.
+They crossed the sea by "Pabuji"'s power and rounded up "arban"'s she-camels; then they did battle with Ravana and his army and defeated them, "Pabuji" himself killing "arban" with his spear.

-On their way to give the captured she-camels to Kelam they had to pass through Umarkot in Sindh, and here the Sodhi princess Phulvanti saw Pabuji and fell in love with him.
-Pabuji continued on his way: he triumphed in an encounter with Devnarayan, and was soon able to hand over the she-camels to a delighted Kelam and return home to Kolu.
-But now he received a wedding-proposal from Phulvanti's father.
-At first he tried to avoid it, and even when he capitulated and accepted it he caused further delay by insisting that saffron be obtained to dye the garments of the men who travelled in his wedding-procession—which resulted in an all-out war with Lakkhu Pathan, the owner of the saffron.
+On their way to give the captured she-camels to Kelam they had to pass through Umarkot in Sindh(Pakistan), and here the Sodha princess "Phulvanti" saw "Pabuji" and fell in love with him.
+"Pabuji" continued on his way: he triumphed in an encounter with "Devnarayan", and was soon able to hand over the she-camels to a delighted "Kelam" and return home to Kolu.
+But now he received a wedding-proposal from "Phulvanti"'s father.
+At first he tried to avoid it, and even when he capitulated and accepted it he caused further delay by insisting that saffron be obtained to dye the garments of the men who travelled in his wedding-procession—which resulted in an all-out war with "Lakkhu Pathan", the owner of the saffron.
 But at last he set off back to Umarkot to be married.
-Deval, to whom he had promised his protection, stopped him on the way and tried to persuade him to stay, or at least to leave some of his men behind, but he refused, promising that if she needed him he would come instantly, even if he were sitting inside the wedding-pavilion.
-Then the wedding-procession started off once more, but as they travelled they observed numbers of bad omens, culminating in a tiger which Dhebo killed.
-They reached Umarkot, and the preparations for the wedding went ahead smoothly; but before the ceremony itself was even complete Deval arrived in the form of a bird to say that Khinchi had stolen her cattle.
+"Deval", to whom he had promised his protection, stopped him on the way and tried to persuade him to stay, or at least to leave some of his men behind, but he refused, promising that if she needed him he would come instantly, even if he were sitting inside the wedding-pavilion.
+Then the wedding-procession started off once more, but as they travelled they observed numbers of bad omens, culminating in a tiger which "Dhebo" killed.
+They reached Umarkot, and the preparations for the wedding went ahead smoothly; but before the ceremony itself was even complete "Deval" arrived in the form of a bird to say that "Khinchi" had stolen her cattle.